Mitchells & Butlers looks to food as profits fall

 It added that rising food and energy costs, as well as uncertainty around consumer spending, represented "challenges" that would affect the business for many months to come.

-Shares in M&B ended Friday down 5.2%, following the results.'Eating out'
+Shares in M&B ended Friday down 5.2%, following the results.

 M&B has been expanding its food estate which it said would help it deal with these challenges.